blastnet/blastnet.github.io/README.md

 ## Pushing to production

-The site is built and hosted on Github pages, so it suffices to simply run `bundle exec jekyll clean` to remove the build files, then commit changes and push to the `master` branch.
-Please try to make major code-breaking or other stylistic changes on a development branch or fork, before making a pull request to the master branch.
+The site is built and hosted on Github pages, so it suffices to simply run `bundle exec jekyll clean` to remove the build files, then commit changes. **Please make changes on a development branch or fork, before making a pull request to the master branch.
+DO NOT COMMIT AND PUSH TO MASTER DIRECTLY!**

 ---